 Efforts to Find a Domestic Placement

 Reasonable efforts must be made to actively recruit and make a diligent search for prospective adoptive parents in the United States before an outgoing adoption of a child can be approved.
-Exceptions can be made to this rule if birth parents have identified the prospective adoptive parent(s), but only if an adoption service provider or its agents have not assisted the birth parents in identifying the prospective adoptive parent(s).
+Exceptions can be made to this rule if birth parents have identified the prospective adoptive parent(s).

 Only outgoing adoptions to Convention countries are covered by the Convention and its implementing regulations.
 However, new reporting requirements (in 22 CFR Part 99) apply to outgoing cases to both Convention and non-Convention countries.